octobercms/docs/themes-development.md

         - Acme.Blog

 When the theme is installed for the first time, the system will attempt to install the required plugins at the same time.

+<a name="localization"></a>
+## Localization

+Themes can have localization files in the **lang** subdirectory of the theme directory.
+Theme's localization files are registered automatically when the theme is being edited in the backend.
+The localization strings are supported automatically in the back-end customization form labels - if you provide the localization key instead of a real string, the system will try to load it from the localization file.

+> **Note**: For translating front-end content, [there are plugins that can be used](http://octobercms.com/plugin/rainlab-translate) for this purpose.

+<a name="file-structure"></a>
+### Localization directory and file structure

+Below is an example of the theme's lang directory:

+    themes/
+      acme/               <=== Theme directory
+        lang/             <=== Localization directory
+          en/             <=== Language directory
+            lang.php      <=== Localization file
+          fr/
+            lang.php

+The **lang.php** file should define and return an array of any depth, for example:

+    <?php

+    return [
+        'options' => [
+            'website_name' => 'OctoberCMS'
+        ]
+    ];

+> **Note**: the full localization key format is the following: theme.theme-code::lang.key.
+So for example above it
+> would be `theme.theme-code::lang.options.website_name`